Sacercode/.github/profile/README.md

 EditIDE is a product made by web creators, for web creators.

-Our goal is to create a all-in one web application, to create others web applications.
+My goal is to create a all-in one web application, to create others web applications.

 Unless others CMS, web-builders, and no-code tools, EditIDE is meant to visualize whole projects easiers, without hidding the real code within.

-We want every web project's actors to be able to quickly find what they need to work.
+I want every web project's actors to be able to quickly find what they need to work.

 <!--